matthieupauze/paws-patrol-lhl/docs/script.md

 Hi my name is Brent and before Lighthouse I was a cold pilger operator.

 Matt:
-Hi my name is Matt and before Lighthouse I was \*
+Hi my name is Matt and before Lighthouse I was working in customer service.

 Robbie:
 Hi my name is Robbie and before Lighthouse I was \*